afleming089/WebsiteBuilder/README.md

 # WebsiteBuilder

-A JavaFX desktop application that allows you to build a website with a simple GUI and export it to real web code.
+A JavaFX desktop application that allows you to build a website with a simple GUI and export it HTML, CSS and JS.